By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Cacaoyan Forest Park is a buffet restaurant set in a lush garden bursting with IG-worthy spots.
 It serves as a lunch stop on many Underground River tours offered by travel agencies.
 But if you want to experience this on its own, best to make advance reservations.

-The lunch buffet is priced at P350/person, but you can get a discount if you book with Klook.
+The lunch buffet is priced at P350/person, but you can also score a discount online.

 GET DISCOUNTS HERE!